frohro/6302view/docs/notes.md

 #### How debug messages are sent

 When using a serial communication setup, the intended way to write debug messages is with `cm.debug`.
 Each line of the user's debug messages starts with `\fD`, follows with the line, and terminates by `\n`.
+Multiple lines of a debug message are separated by `\r`.
+THe debug string is sent once per report period.